fiinix/fiinix.github.io/_posts/2014/august/2014-08-03-cupcakes-wizards-squids-and-tattoos.md

 date: 2014-08-03 T 22:00 UTC
 tags : [Job, Tattoo, Cupcakes, Baking]
 category: blog
-excerpt: In which I mangle and molest two company names for the sole purpose of getting a not-particularly-funny title out of it.
+excerpt: "In which I mangle and molest two company names for the sole purpose of getting a not-particularly-funny title out of it."
 ---
 I think that title should be a white card in the party game [Cards Against Humanity][cah].